Star1One/StarCode/README.md

-# JavaScript & SQL Server App
+# 📚 JavaScript & SQL Server Book List App

 ## Add a book to the list